CatAquarius/hello-world/README.md

 CatAquarius here !

-I'm beginner and try to learning Python and cloud technologies like as AWS, GCP and Azure.
+I'm beginner and try to learning Python and cloud technologies like AWS, GCP and Azure.

 May the Force be with U !